6 Moves From Marino Katsouris To Build Those Boulder Shoulders

 How to

-1. Sit or stand under a high pulley and hold a rope handle in each hand.2.
-Contract your shoulder blades andbend your elbows to pull the rope to the sides of your face, keeping your elbows high.
+2. Contract your shoulder blades andbend your elbows to pull the rope to the sides of your face, keeping your elbows high.

 3. ‘Pulse’ by squeezing, slightly relaxing, and squeezing again beforereturning to the starting position with arms stretched out.